-The Measure of Tort Damages for the Loss of a Building
+The Measure of Tort Damages for a Building

 THE MEASURE OF TORT DAMAGES FOR THE LOSS OF A BUILDING

-An insurer that has afforded coverage for its insured’s damaged building is often faced with the issue of the extent it can recover its financial outlay from the third party that caused the damage.
-The question arises because insurers are usually required to “replace” old or worn damaged building components with new ones which results in the insured receiving a ”betterment” (i.e. new building components for old, worn or depreciated ones).
-Since damage awards in tort are based on the principle of compensation or putting the injured party in the place it would have been had the wrong not occurred, insurers are often met by tortfeasor’s arguments that the right to recovery is limited to the value of the old or depreciated building components instead of the cost of new replacement components.
+An insurer that indemnifies its insured for damage to the insured’s building is often faced with the issue of the extent it can recover its financial outlay from the third party that caused the damage.
+Since insurers usually have to “replace” old or worn damaged building components with new ones, the insured’s position is often, in a sense, improved by the repairs.
+However, damage awards in tort are based on the principle of compensation or putting the injured party in the place it would have been had the wrong not occurred, so tortfeasors often argue that the insured’s (or insurer’s) right to recovery is limited to the value of the old or depreciated building components instead of the cost of new replacement components.

-This paper will assist insurers in determining the extent to which they can recover from tortfeasors the amounts they have paid to repair or replace damage to their insured’s building.
-It will review the broad principles of recovery in tort claims as they pertain to buildings and thereafter address Canadian jurisprudence on the method of calculating recovery in the context of residential and commercial buildings, recreational property and buildings that have essentially reached the end of their useful lives.
-It will also discuss the recoverability of insurers’ outlays for intervening building code upgrades that act to significantly increase the cost of rebuilding.
+This paper will assist insurers in determining what they can recover from tortfeasors to cover indemnity paid to repair or replace their insured’s building.
+It reviews the broad principles of recovery in tort claims pertaining to buildings, and addresses Canadian jurisprudence on how to calculate damages in the context of residential and commercial buildings, recreational property, and buildings that have essentially reached the end of their useful lives.
+It also discusses the recoverability of insurers’ outlays for required building code upgrades, which can significantly increase the cost of rebuilding.

-It will be shown that the measure of tort damages for the loss of a building will be driven by a multitude of factors including the purpose for which the property is used, its uniqueness and age, the owner’s pre-loss plans for the property and whether the owner has rebuilt or could reasonably have rebuilt on the property.
-It will also be shown that building code upgrade costs are generally recoverable but subject to the overriding condition of reasonableness of the award as a whole.
+Ultimately, the measure of tort damages for the loss of a building will be driven by a several factors, including the purpose for which the property is used, its uniqueness and age, the owner’s pre-loss plans for the property, and whether the owner has rebuilt or could reasonably have rebuilt on the property.
+Building code upgrade costs are generally recoverable, subject to the overriding condition that the award as a whole must be reasonable.

 II.
 GENERAL PRINCIPLES